aAbdz/DeepACSON/README.md

 Install Elktronn as instructed in https://github.com/ELEKTRONN.
 The network can be trained with the train.py script, which expects .h5 files as training materials.

 # Inference
-Assign the address to .mdl file.
 Use the inference.py script for semantic segmentation of ultrastructures.

+# Instance segmentation
+The cylindrical shape decomposition algorithm is currently supported for Python 2 and requires NumPy, SciPy, Scikit-image, and scikit-fmm.